bricker0/choropleth_map/README.md

 - [ ] Clean the data in Excel and Join your CSV with SHP files <a href="https://video.uu.nl/permalink/v1261a0b20da3cxp681l/iframe/#start=67">Video - but you can skip this if you followed the other tutorial linked above </a> - this way is harder and requires more cleaning then shared here.
 - [ ] Categorize the data to make the map <a href="https://video.uu.nl/permalink/v1261a0c06c8bm2m1ftn/">Video Choropleth Map Symbology</a>
 - [ ] Change the classes and symbology <a href="https://video.uu.nl/permalink/v1261a0c0726ftjbuu4h/">Video to change classes here</a>
-- [ ] Export as a JPG for a static map
+- [ ] Export as a JPG for a static map <a href="https://video.uu.nl/permalink/v1261a0c076beo6p73r4/">Video to use layout manager</a> including how to add title and legend.
 - [ ] Put your map online to make an interactive map using Esri Online

 # Create a directory